Anguirel86/DWR-Tracker/README.md

   * FCEUX
   * Mesen

+## Features

+* Stat tracking
+* Equipment tracking
+* Quest item tracking
+* Dungeon/town map display
+* Enemy info while in battle

+The following features are available only if a ROM is read in through "File -> Read Rom"
+* Automated overworld mapping
+* Enemy ability info

 ## Usage

 This project is in an **alpha** state.
 You need to use the tracker via the following steps.